Henrietta A. Bingham: St. Lawrence University

 When the family had recovered, and her services were no longer needed, Bingham began to look around for some employment, as her sickness had greatly reduced her savings.
 She was very soon employed as preceptress of the preparatory department of St. Lawrence University, in which place she was a successful teacher.
 It was here that she formed the acquaintance which resulted in her marriage with Henry Lucius Bingham (1842-1866), March 29, 1866, a theological student in St. Lawrence University.
 Her husband was in feeble health at the time, and after five brief months, he died September 5, 1866.
 Her principal story, "Mignonette", was written in 1865.
-"The True Immortality", read at the first anniversary of the Zetagathean (seekers after truth) Society, of the Civinity School at Tufts College, was considered very able.
+"The True Immortality", read at the first anniversary of the Zetagathean (seekers after truth) Society, of the Divinity School at Tufts College, was considered very able.

 Some time in the fall of 1868, the office of The Universalist and ladies' repository (later, Ladies' Repository), Boston, received the manuscript of a poem read before one of the literary societies of St. Lawrence University.
 When the poem was read, it was judged as having merit of uncommon sort.
 The interest awakened by this poem led to inquiries about the author, of whom the journal had heard little.
 The agent of the Publishing House informed the periodical's publisher that the author of the poem, Mrs. H. A. Bingham, was also the author of "Mignonette", one of the 'Prize Series' of stories published by the house.
 The publisher took up that little book for the first time, and found in it the same strong lines of power traced in the poem.